-A pannus is excess skin and adipose tissue, sometimes referred to as an apron that hangs down over ones genitals and/or thighs.
+A pannus is excess skin and adipose tissue, sometimes referred to as an apron that hangs down over ones genitals or thighs.
 A panniculectomy is when a pannus is surgically removed.
-This excess tissue can make it difficult to walk and perform other physical activities.
-It can also make it difficult to maintain good hygiene in the genital area.
-The difference between a panniculectomy and abdominoplasty is a panniculectomy only removes the apron of the skin.
-There is no undermining of tissue or tightening of muscles.
+This excess tissue can make it difficult to walk and perform other physical activities, it can also make it difficult to maintain good hygiene in the genital area.
+The difference between a panniculectomy and abdominoplasty is a panniculectomy only removes the apron of the skin as there is no undermining of tissue or tightening of muscles.

 Candidates must be in good health, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.
 If you plan to become pregnant or to lose a significant amount of weight, you should discuss these plans with your doctor before surgery.
 Panniculectomy is not a treatment for obesity or a substitute for proper diet and exercise.

 NOTE: You may not be a candidate for surgery if you smoke, have recently quit smoking, or if you are exposed to second-hand smoke.
 Primary and secondary smoking decreases blood flow to the body’s tissues.
 This can result in prolonged wound healing, skin loss, infection, increased scarring, and a number of other complications depending on the kind of procedure performed.

 During your initial physical examination, your plastic surgeon may find that you would be a good candidate for less invasive procedures which would still allow you to meet your appearance goals.
 Alternative procedures may include liposuction,or abdominoplasty, a procedure which reduces the hanging skin in the abdominal area.

 Most commonly, the surgeon will make two incisions.
 The first is a long incision from hipbone to hipbone, just above the pubic area.